OpenVR / HTC Vive

 OpenVR is supported in InstantVR version 3.4 and higher.
 Steam VR controllers are only supported in InstantVR Advanced and Edge version 3.4 and higher.

-SteamVR is supported in the Humanoid Control VR, VR+ and Pro packages
+OpenVR is supported in the Humanoid Control VR, Plus and Pro packages

-HTC Vive and Oculus Rift are supported through SteamVR.
+HTC Vive, Oculus Rift and Mixed Reality are supported through OpenVR .

 OpenVR is supported on Windows 10.
 MacOS support is available on request.